-The design process includes completing the environmental document, getting feedback from stakeholders and the public about the project, acquiring any necessary right-of-way, making necessary agreements with utility companies, creating the detailed construction plan set, and estimating the cost of construction.
-This process can be completed entirely in-house, partially in-house with the assistance of a consultant, or primarily by a consultant with oversight from in-house staff.
+The design process includes completing the environmental document, getting feedback from stakeholders and the public about the project, acquiring any necessary right-of-way, making agreements with utility companies, creating the detailed construction plan, and estimating the cost of construction.
+This process can be completed entirely in-house, partially in-house with the assistance of a consultant, or primarily by a consultant with oversight from DOT&PF staff.

 When all that preparation work is complete and a project is ready to be delivered to construction, it is submitted to our federal partners for funding approval.
 If approved, the project is typically advertised to construction contractors who submit bids stating the price at which they can build the project.
 The contractor who meets the requirements of the bid advertisement and submits the lowest bid is generally awarded the project.
-In some cases, we use alternative procurement methods in which a construction price is negotiated with a contractor.
+In some cases, we use alternative procurement methods, like Construction Manager / General Contractor, in which a construction price is negotiated with a contractor.

 The awarded contractor will construct the project as specified in the plan set with contract oversight and quality control managed by DOT&PF staff.

 Our projects are developed using a team approach.
 Here at DOT&PF’s Northern Region, we are organized into groups made up of employees with a variety of backgrounds, expertise, and job functions.
-We bring together design engineers, right-of-way agents, environmental analysts, construction engineers, and other key players to inform the project at the beginning of the design process.
-We also solicit feedback from maintenance personnel, funding partners, community members, businesses, and other stakeholders throughout project development.
+We bring together design engineers, right-of-way agents, environmental analysts, construction engineers, and other key players to help with the project at the beginning of the design process.
+We also ask for feedback from maintenance personnel, funding partners, community members, businesses, and other stakeholders while the project is being developed.